renovatebot/renovate/docs/usage/self-hosted-configuration.md

 A list of regular expressions that determine which commands in `postUpgradeTasks` are allowed to be executed.
 If this list is empty then no tasks will be executed.
+Also you need to have `"trustLevel": "high"`, otherwise these tasks will be ignored.

 e.g.